XING

-XING is a Hamburg-based career-oriented social networking site, operated by New Work SE (until mid-2019 XING SE).
+XING is a Hamburg-based career-oriented recruiting, job-search and social networking site, operated by New Work SE (until mid-2019 XING SE) and owned mainly by Hubert Burda Media.

-The site is primarily focused on the German-speaking market, alongside XING Spain, and competes with the American platform LinkedIn.
+The site is primarily focused on the German-speaking market, alongside XING Spain; it competes with the American platform LinkedIn.

 Company history

-OPEN Business Club AG was founded in August 2003 in Hamburg, Germany by Lars Hinrichs.
+OPEN Business Club AG was founded in August 2003 in Hamburg, Germany, by Lars Hinrichs.
 Its official debut was 1 November 2003.
 It was renamed XING in November 2006.

 In its early years, the site pursued a global strategy; however, since 2012, XING has focused on the German-speaking market, as 76% of all XING page views come from Germany and 90% come from the D-A-CH area.

 Leadership

 Lars Hinrich led the company as CEO until 2009, when he was succeeded by Stefan Groß-Selbeck.
-Thomas Vollmoeller has served from 2012 and was succeeded by Petra von Strombeck in 2020.
+Thomas Vollmoeller then served from 2012 and was succeeded by Petra von Strombeck in 2020.

 Number of users

 As of April 2019, XING reported 16 million members, up from 10 million members in the D-A-CH area in March 2016, which at that time included 880,000 premium members.